 Next we have the intensification of poverty which… already is occurring, due to existing high-energy lifestyles in the west.
 WTF?
 No evidence is offered for this odd assertion.
 Poverty, overall, isn’t intensifying.
 Its reducing.

 [Update: Eli has a piece in the Graun: The Brave New World of Ecomodernism well done him.
-Reading it, I was lead to ML’s Ecomodernism launch was a screw-up of impressive proportions in which ML tries to laugh things off, substitutes mouthing “there has to be some way to depolarise this debate in the interests of moving forward” for though, and still by the end of it all still hasn’t realised that Ridley is a wacko.
+Reading it, I was lead to ML’s Ecomodernism launch was a screw-up of impressive proportions in which ML tries to laugh things off, substitutes mouthing “there has to be some way to depolarise this debate in the interests of moving forward” for thought, and still by the end of it all still hasn’t realised that Ridley is a wacko.
 Call him naive?
 Yes.
 But he appears to be so fuckwitted he doesn’t realise that’s a bad thing.]

 * Science comes out (somewhat unthinkingly, IMO) in favour of La Si and 2 oC.